fieldtrip/website/tutorial/automatic_artifact_rejection.md

 1. Defining segments of interest using [ft_definetrial](/reference/ft_definetrial)
 2. Detecting artifacts using [ft_artifact_zvalue](/reference/ft_artifact_zvalue), this consists of
     -   Reading the data (with padding) from disk
     -   Filtering the data
     -   Z-transforming the filtered data and averaging it over channels
     -   Threshold the accumulated z-score

 This procedure will result in an artifact definition, a two column array with the onset and offset sample number of every detected artifact.
-This 'artifact definition' (''.artfctdef'') can then, in a separate step, be used to reject (parts of) trials in your trialdefinition (so before reading the data in using ft_preprocessing for your subsequent analysis), or rejecting (parts of) data already in memory.
-Both methods use [ft_rejectartifact](/reference/ft_rejectartifact).
+This "artifact definition" (the `.artfctdef` sub-structure) can then, in a separate step, be used to reject (parts of) trials in your trialdefinition (so before reading the data in using ft_preprocessing for your subsequent analysis), or rejecting (parts of) data already in memory.
+Both methods use **[ft_rejectartifact](/reference/ft_rejectartifact)**.
 All the steps that the automatic artifact rejection routine takes will now be explained in detail.

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/figure1.png" width="600" %}

 _Figure: Automatic artifact rejection processes the data in several steps to allow rejection of artifactual time intervals from the trial definition_

 ### I. Reading the data (with padding) from disk